scottdialo/nature-inspired-shopping-app-2.0/README.md

 # nature-inspired-shopping-app-2.0
-This simple app is build using:
+This simple app was build using the following tech stacks:
 - ReactJs 18 / react router dom
 - Axios to make  apis calls
 - NodeJS